linkerd/linkerd2/doc/proxy-metrics.md

                                 is being sent.
 * `dst_namespace`: The namespace to which this request is being sent.
 * `dst_service`: The service to which this request is being sent.

-### Prometheus Collector labels

-The following labels are added by the Prometheus collector.

-* `instance`: ip:port of the pod.
-* `job`: The Prometheus job responsible for the collection, typically `conduit-proxy`.

-#### Kubernetes labels added at collection time

-Kubernetes namespace, pod name, and all labels are mapped to corresponding Prometheus labels.

-* `namespace`: Kubernetes namespace that the pod belongs to.
-* `pod`: Kubernetes pod name.
-* `pod_template_hash`: Corresponds to the [pod-template-hash][pod-template-hash]
-                       Kubernetes label.
-This value changes during redeploys and rolling restarts.

-#### Conduit labels added at collection time

-Kubernetes labels prefixed with `conduit.io/` are added to your application at `conduit inject` time.
-More specifically, Kubernetes labels prefixed with `conduit.io/proxy-*` will correspond to these Prometheus labels:

-* `daemon_set`: The daemon set that the pod belongs to (if applicable).
-* `deployment`: The deployment that the pod belongs to (if applicable).
-* `k8s_job`: The job that the pod belongs to (if applicable).
-* `replica_set`: The replica set that the pod belongs to (if applicable).
-* `replication_controller`: The replication controller that the pod belongs to (if applicable).